opsmop/opsmop/docs/source/language.rst

             return Roles(HelloRole())

     def main():
-        return Hello(say='Congratulations')
+        return Hello()

 Take note of 'set_variables' and 'set_roles'.

+*Roles* are the real units of work in OpsMop. *Polices* say what *Roles* are applied, and optionally set some *variables*, but *Roles* will do all the work.

-Assigning variables in a Policy declaration is optional, but roles are not.
+Assigning *variables* in a *Policy* declaration is optional, but *Roles* are not.
 Why?
-A policy without roles has nothing to do!
+A *Policy* without *Roles* has nothing to do!
 We'll get to :ref:`roles` very shortly.

-Python developers should note that objects in OpsMop have "args, kwargs" constructors, which means you can pass a list of roles to the Roles() collection instead of listing them all inside the constructor.
+Python developers should note that objects in OpsMop have "args, kwargs" constructors, which means you can pass a list of *Roles* to the Roles() collection instead of listing them all inside the constructor.
-This means you can dynamically return a list of Roles from arbitrary code very easily:
+This means you can dynamically return a list of *Roles* from arbitrary code very easily:

 .. code-block:: python